Graph Security

 For example, enum values can limit what clients can submit for argument values, and custom scalars or directives can also help validate, escape, or normalize values.

-However, custom scalars should user carefully because misusing them might create other vulnerabilities, such as a JSON
+However, custom scalars should be used carefully because misusing them might create other vulnerabilities, such as a JSON

 scalar type enabling a NoSQL injection attack.